Substantiation - advice

 Review of decisions

 The decision to substantiate constitutes a decision made by the Secretary and is subject to review internally and by VCAT.
-See procedure Internal review of decision for tasks that must be undertaken.
+See procedure Internal review of decision following the making of a protection order for tasks that must be undertaken.

 Considerations for good practice